MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-AvailabilityAddressSpace.md

 ```

 ### -TargetServiceEpr
-The TargetServiceEPR parameter specificies the Exchange Online Calendar Service URL of the external organization whose free/busy informaton you are trying to read.
+This parameter is available only in the cloud-based service.

-The following are the Exchange Online Calendar Service URLs for external organization in different Exchange Online environments
+The TargetServiceEpr parameter specificies the Exchange Online Calendar Service URL of the external organization whose free/busy informaton you're trying to read.
+Valid values are:

 - Microsoft 365 or Microsoft 365 GCC: outlook.office.com
 - Office 365 operated by 21Vianet: partner.outlook.cn
-- Microsoft 365 DoD or GCC High: outlook.office365.us
+- Microsoft 365 GCC High or DoD: outlook.office365.us

 ```yaml
 Type: String